SherG/tester1/site/content/post/personal-trainers-baby-boomers.md

 ![baby boomer personal trainer](/img/francisco-villalobos-nyc.webp "baby boomer personal trainer")

+_Are you a baby boomer looking for intelligent answers to serious fitness questions?
+Let's talk._ <hr>

-If you're a baby boomer searching for a personal trainer your age, feel free to book a <a href="https://calendly.com/isfny/15min" target="blank">phone appointment</a> with me, Francisco Villalobos, owner of Inner Strength Fitness.
+If you're searching for a personal trainer with proven expertise in baby boomer fitness, feel free to book a <a href="https://calendly.com/isfny/15min" target="blank">phone appointment</a> with me, Francisco Villalobos, owner of Inner Strength Fitness.

-I'd be delighted to discuss your fitness training questions, concerns, and goals.
+I'm also a baby boomer.
+And I'd be delighted to discuss with you your fitness training options, questions, concerns, and goals.

-We have 3 locations in Manhattan and we also train individuals in their private residences.
-In addition, we provide remote training via live video.
+"Outstanding" is how medical researcher Anne Moscona, M.D. describes our unique program.